nanovazquez/design-first-api-workshop/exercises/exercise-2/README.md

 1. Move the downloaded client SDK code to a folder within the `src/` directory inside the UI code, or create a symlink there to where you've downloaded (run `ln -s ~/Downloads/typescript-fetch-client-generated .` from within the `src/` folder).

-1. Then, from the UI code, simply `require`/`import` the path to the folder containing the SDK instead of a package name that is in the UI's `package.json`.
+1. Then, from the UI code, simply `require`/`import` the path to the folder containing the SDK instead of a package name that is in the UI's `package.json` in the `src/App.js` file.

     ```js
     // Replace the path with that of the folder with the client SDK in your machine